 Best Websites for Free SAT Practice Questions

 The College Board isn't the only website that offers an assortment of free, high-quality SAT practice questions.
-Below are our top three picks for the best online resources for practice questions for the Reading, Writing, and Math sections.
+Below are our top three picks for the best online resources for practice questions for the Reading and Writing and Math sections.
 Some of them even offer full-length tests!

 Khan Academy

-Khan Academy has designed a scaffolded SAT prep program that diagnoses your level and takes you through practice questions, step by step.
-It was developed in collaboration with the College Board, so all of its practice questions are official and realistic, and it includes several of the same official practice tests that you’ll also find on the College Board website.
+Khan Academy has designed a scaffolded Digital SAT prep program that diagnoses your level and takes you through practice questions, step by step.
+It was developed in collaboration with the College Board, so all of its practice questions are official and realistic.
+It even includes a special walk-through course that gives detailed explanations of every question you take on official SAT practice tests in Bluebook.
 Its combination of video and written explanations will also appeal to different learning styles.

 On Khan Academy's interactive site, you can set up an account and take diagnostic tests on each section of the SAT.
 Then, Khan Academy will suggest what level you should focus on and, much like our own customized approach, present you with targeted question types to help you improve.